|

 The following classes can be used to learn Network from DataSet:

-BayesianSearch: Bayesian Search, a hill climbing procedure guided by scoring heuristic with random restarts
+•BayesianSearch: performs structure learning using a hill-climbing procedure guided by a scoring heuristic with random restarts.

-TAN: Tree Augmented Naive Bayes, semi-naive method based on the Bayesian Search approach
+•TAN: Tree-Augmented Naive Bayes, a semi-naive method based on the Bayesian Search approach.

-ABN: Augmented Naive Bayes, another semi-naive method based on the Bayesian Search approach
+•ABN: Augmented Naive Bayes, another semi-naive method derived from Bayesian Search.

-In the simplest scenario, just create the object representing learning algorithm and call its learn method:
+In the simplest scenario, create an instance of the desired learning algorithm class and call its learn method to perform network learning.

 DataSet ds = new DataSet();